maheshchand/graphql-query-gen/README.md

 # graphql-query-gen
-Node.js module to generate queries from graphQL endpoint.
+Node.js module to generate queries from graphQL endpoint or from schema text.

 It reads graphql SDL using introspection query and then generates queries/mutations with random input data.
+Additionally lists down inputs, types as well.
+Also, there you get schema string and some statistics data as well.

 ## Installation